Sitecore/developer-portal/apps/devportal/data/markdown/pages/learn/accelerate/xm-cloud/pre-development/sprint-zero/project-solution-setup.md

 ---
-title: 'Sitecore Accelerate for partners'
+title: 'Project Solution Setup | Sitecore Accelerate for partners'
-description: 'Learn more about how to develop for XM Cloud'
+description: 'How to setup a new project for Docker local development with XM Cloud'
 area: ['accelerate']
 hasSubPageNav: true
 hasInPageNav: false